jloOop/Boundary-Spin-Momentum-Filtering-Data/data/processed-summary-diagnostics-tables/README_S4_TimeWindow.md

 ## Interpretation

 The physical detector observable is always the roof flux, equivalently the norm loss of the spinor-ABC evolution.
 The interior monitoring planes are not additional detectors.
-They are diagnostic surfaces placed below the roof to track the first upward passage of the packet, estimate an effective axial speed, and identify when later finite-guide return signals can start to contaminate the early-time signal.
+They are diagnostic surfaces placed below the roof to track the first upward passage of the packet (the peak), estimate an effective axial speed, and identify when later finite-guide return signals can start to contaminate the early-time signal.

 The quantities measured on the interior planes, such as $J_-/J_+$ ratios and upward/downward timing windows, are therefore diagnostic bookkeeping tools.
 They help justify the fixed cutoff $t_{\rm cut}=3.6$ used in Supplement S4 and separate the early first-pass sector from later finite-guide return/memory structure.
 They should not be interpreted as a second detection law or as an alternative arrival-time distribution.